Hiking Safety and Emergency Checklist - 5 Steps to Staying Safe On Your Next Outdoor Hiking Adventure

 If you are bitten - try to identify details or photograph the animal, (as long as it is safe to do so), as this can help emergency services to respond faster.

-PRIVATE EMERGENCY CONTACT NUMbers
+PRIVATE EMERGENCY CONTACT NUMBERS

 Although it is suggested to always use the national emergency numbers first - it is also suggested that you have the following private emergency numbers saved as they are equipped and will respond appropriately to emergencies.
 It is also advisable to consult with any medical aid schemes you are a member of to ensure you have the correct information to use for your emergency.